-Special Authority Transformation Project (SAT)
+Special Authority (SA)

 SA approval may be granted for the following drug types:

-Non-reference (partially covered)
+Non-reference drugs (partially covered)

 Drugs not marketed in Canada

-For instance, Health Canada’s “Special Access Programme” drugs are covered in exceptional circumstances only.
-See PharmaCare Policy Manual—Section 6.2.
+Health Canada’s Special Access Programme drugs are covered in exceptional circumstances only.
+Refer to PharmaCare Policy Manual, Section 6.2.

-Non-benefit drugs are considered for coverage on an exceptional, last-resort basis, generally when all available PharmaCare benefit options have been tried without success or are unsuitable for the patient and no other coverage options (e.g., Extended Health – Blue Cross) are available.
-Such requests must be submitted in two parts: the General SA Request form (with Sections 1, 2 and “Requested drug exemption” portion of Section 3 completed), AND a signed letter from the prescriber.
+Non-benefit drugs are considered for coverage on an exceptional, last-resort basis, generally when all available PharmaCare benefit options have been tried without success or are unsuitable for the patient and no other coverage options (e.g. extended health – Blue Cross) are available.
+Exceptional approvals are usually of limited duration.

 The letter must include: